mediachain/deploy/README.md

 # OB1 Deploy 🚀🎪
-Simple OpenBazaar Cloud Hosting.
+Simple Mediachain Cloud Hosting.
 Deploy a node to Digital Ocean in a few clicks.

 ## Development
 The build process is handled by Gulp.
 You can install Gulp with `npm install -g gulp`.